fadihassoun/Fibonacci_Python/README.md

+Python implementation of the Fibonacci sequence, which is a sequence in which each number is the sum of the two preceding ones.

 The script has recursive functions that calculate the value of the nth term in the Fibonacci sequence where n is the user input.
 The three laws of recursion are established as follows:
 -	Base case: if n <=2, then result = 1
 -	Moving towards the base case: f(n-1) and f(n-2).